-Assurant Inc. (AIZ), the insurer of foreclosed homes, jumped the most since November in New York trading after second-quarter earnings beat analysts’ estimates.
+Assurant Inc. (AIZ:US), the insurer of foreclosed homes, jumped the most since November in New York trading after second-quarter earnings beat analysts’ estimates.

 The insurer climbed 4.8 percent to $34.92 at 9:49 a.m. in New York trading.
 It’s fallen 15 percent this year.